 For example, graduates from creative arts and medicine will typically achieve very different employment outcomes at graduation, but in the ACT these graduates enjoy the best that their fields have to offer.
 Creative arts graduates from the University of Canberra reported the highest median salary for their field in the country at $53,000 — well ahead of their colleagues from the University of Sydney, Monash, Deakin, Griffith and Western Sydney University who all reported $40,000 or less.

 ANU was one of four universities to achieve a 100 per cent employment rate for medicine graduates, placing it ahead of Flinders University (88 per cent) and the University of Sydney (90 per cent).

-Chris Lester, Chief Executive Officer of the Good Education Group, said that while Australian students are known for their tendency to study close to home, particularly in comparison to their overseas peers, the ACT bucks this trend, seeing a high level of both inbound and outbound student traffic.
+Chris Lester, Chief Executive Officer of the Good Education Media, said that while Australian students are known for their tendency to study close to home, particularly in comparison to their overseas peers, the ACT bucks this trend, seeing a high level of both inbound and outbound student traffic.

 “As many as half of the domestic students from the ACT who go on to undergraduate study choose to study outside of the Territory, but interestingly, as many as half of domestic undergraduates who commence a degree in the ACT come from interstate.

 “The ACT is a crossroad for domestic students coming and leaving to pursue their studies.
 This may suggest that while the University of Canberra and ANU can attract more than the usual number of students from outside their home state, they also face stiff competition from interstate rivals”

 The Good Universities Guide 2017 provides the only independent five-star performance ratings of Australian undergraduate courses and their providers.

 Note: Universities are awarded five stars if they fall within the top 20 per cent of all universities